opinion

 • Public awareness and advocacy.
 The industry could work to educate the public about the risks of overbroad censorship and government-mandated online surveillance, highlighting the danger of AV laws leading to data breaches and exposing users’ private browsing habits.
 It could also engage in lobbying efforts to amend or soften restrictive provisions before implementation.

 • Business adaptation strategies.
 Adult companies could explore alternative content distribution models like direct subscriptions or private networks that do not rely on traditional adult sites.
-They could diversify their revenue streams to minimize reliance on ad-based adult content platforms that could be affected by restrictive laws.
+They could diversify their revenue streams to minimize reliance on ad-based adult content platforms that could be severely affected by restrictive laws.

 The SCREEN Act is a potentially major development in the United States government’s ongoing war against the adult industry.
 Thankfully, the bill is still in the early stages of the legislative process, so there is time to get organized, prepare and fight against this blatantly unconstitutional attempt at censoring free speech.
 I hope that organizations such as Free Speech Coalition, NetChoice, the Electronic Frontier Foundation, the Woodhull Freedom Foundation and others will strategize, collaborate and join forces in this battle to protect free speech.
-As always, I encourage you to reach out to me or your legal advisors for additional information on how the SCREEN Act may impact your business.
+As always, I encourage you to reach out to your legal advisors for additional information on how the SCREEN Act may impact your business.

 Corey D. Silverstein is the managing and founding member of Silverstein Legal.
 His practice focuses on representing all areas of the adult industry and his clientele includes hosting companies, affiliate programs, content producers, processors, designers, developers, operators and more.
 He is licensed in numerous jurisdictions including Michigan, Arizona, the District of Columbia, Georgia and New York.
 Contact him at MyAdultAttorney.com, corey@myadultattorney.com and 248-290-0655.